How insurance works if your car is totaled

 How does a write-off work if I own/lease/finance my vehicle?

-Similarly, if you've financed your car and it's deemed a total loss, the ACV will be paid out to the financial institution or dealer that you've taken a loan from.
+Similarly, if you've financed your car and it's deemed a total loss, the ACV will be paid out to the financial institution or financing company/dealer that you've taken a loan from.
 If the amount paid out is less than what you still owe on your totaled car, you'll be required to pay off the balance.

 Does the age of my vehicle impact how a write-off is handled?